Meet Wesley Haffenden

 For most of my life, I never imagined running for office.

-But after years of watching working families struggle while politicians focus on division and distractions, I realized something simple.
+But after years of watching families struggle while politicians focus on division and distractions, I realized something simple.
 Waiting for someone else to step up is not good enough.

 I have lived the consequences of decisions made by people who never had to worry about how those decisions would affect families like mine.